AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 You wrap your fingers in electricity and attack a creature within 1 meter.
 On a hit, it takes damage equal to your successes — with the **electric** tag.

-##### Forge the weapon that strikes down titans

-*Legendary · 15 mana · 6 moves · 5 minutes (20 rounds)*

-You pull the strongest minerals from the ground into a 7-meter melee weapon of your choice, floating beside you.
-When you finish casting — and at the start of each of your turns — the weapon may strike a creature within 10 meters of you: **20 armor breaker damage**, and the target falls prone.
-Once per round, when an attack hits you, you may make the weapon its target instead.
-The weapon has 40 resilience, 5 evasion and −3 damage reduction; for every 2 resilience it loses, its damage drops by 1.

-##### Fire blast

-*Advanced · 6 mana · 3 moves · instant*

-You focus a sphere of flame and launch it towards a point you can see.
-The sphere travels **30 meters at the end of each of your turns**; reaching its destination, it explodes — all creatures within a 10-meter radius take **5 fire damage**.

-##### Flash freeze

-*Master · 14 mana · 4 moves · instant*

-Choose a creature within 50 meters and line of sight: it takes **10 frost damage**, cannot act until the start of the next round — and becomes **immune to all damage** for that time.
-If a single instance of damage would exceed 10 (checked before the immunity), the ice shatters and all effects end.

-##### Frost cloud

-*Advanced · 7 mana · 2 moves · 2 minutes (8 rounds)*

-You summon a sphere of snow and harsh winds: choose a point within 100 meters — a **20-meter sphere** of frost covers the area.
-Creatures starting their turn inside it take 1 frost damage.

 ##### Ice spike

 *Beginner · 2 mana · 1 move · instant*

 You conjure and launch a sharp shard of ice, attacking a target within 60 meters.
 The attack carries the **frost** tag.

-##### Invoke the power of the heavens, conjure eternal storms

-*Legendary · 23 mana · 12 moves · 10 minutes (40 rounds)*

-You summon a storm that covers the sky to the horizon — and you are always its center.
-Rain and thunder deafen everyone within a **2-kilometer radius**.
-At the end of each round, choose a creature under the clouded sky within 200 meters of you: lightning strikes it for **10 electric damage that cannot be reduced in any way**.

 ##### Lightning burst